Scent Name: Shipwrecked Graveyard

-Manufacturer: Black Phoenix Alchemy Lab – Yules 2017: The Snowdrift
+Manufacturer: Black Phoenix Alchemy Lab – Collaborations: 7 Hells

 Oil Color: Colorless on my skin.

-Bottle Design and Artwork: This is a standard brown apothecary bottle.
-The label wrapped around the bottle features the name of the company in white bolded font along the bottom.
-Centered in the middle of the label is the name of the scent in larger white font.
-The name of the collection is in the same format as the company name along the top of the label.
-The label art is as featured below:
+Bottle Design and Artwork: This is a standard 5ml BPAL brown apothecary bottle.
+The label wrapped around the bottle features the name of the scent in large black pirate-like font below a whirlpool.
+The name of the company is in a smaller version of the font along the bottom of the label.
+The name of the collection is in a rust Tolkien stylized font with the emblem to the right of the scent name.
+The image art is as follows:

 - ITB: Oh, that’s nice.
 Bergamot and a sun-warmed jasmine sambac perfume sea-salted skin musk before giving way to the lapping tides of algea, seaweed, and driftwood tinged ever so slightly with sea-rusted iron.
 I like this way more than I would have anticipated.

 - Wet: Oh, this reminds me of that sweet, musky, ocean-salted scent of driftwood, bleached by the sun, yet still green, glistening, and wet with algae in its dark crevices.
 I’m not normally an aquatic fan, but this is really nice!